kylemcdonald/AppropriatingNewTechnologies/readme.md

 ### Appropriated

 [US Army uses XBox 360 Controller to fly UAVs](http://www.pyrosoft.co.uk/blog/2007/11/04/army-fly-uav-spy-plane-with-xbox-360-controller/)

-[What is in a name?](http://events.ccc.de/congress/2011/Fahrplan/events/4713.en.html) A historical overview, showing "a name never was ones own but always an intersection of administrative, media-technical and personal interventions".

 [The Kinect Effect](http://www.xbox.com/en-US/Kinect/Kinect-Effect) is a rare case of a product being appropriated, and then re-appropriated by the creators.
 Also see, as responses [Microsoft Bets Big on Kinect for Windows](www.wired.com/epicenter/2012/01/microsoft-bets-kinect-windows/) and [Microsoft Unleashes The Kinect And Promptly Misses The Point](http://www.fastcodesign.com/1665827/microsoft-unleashes-the-kinect-and-promptly-misses-the-point).